 Glasses are one of the most recognizable accessories we can wear.
 Since they are worn on the face, glasses are as prominent as your hair or features.
 And most people who wear glasses or sunglasses regularly opt for one or two favorite styles, giving themselves a defining look.

 This has caused certain glasses styles to be associated with celebrities.
-Seeing a pair of iconic glasses can bring to mind famous people throughout history.
-From the countless photos and videos we have seen of famous musicians, politicians, scientists, and writers, many vintage frame styles are better known for the celebrities who wore them than for the style themselves.
+Seeing a pair of iconic glasses can bring to mind famous people with glasses throughout history.
+From the countless photos and videos we have seen of famous musicians, politicians, scientists, and writers, many vintage frame styles are better known for the celebrities who wear them than for the style themselves.

 Oftentimes, these historical figures were simply wearing a style of spectacles that were popular at the time.
 Wearing the same glasses can infuse a vintage look into your daily wardrobe if you plan to use retro celebrity frames for your prescription glasses.